CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 **"runnable-remotelab-nao-physical-demo-master-runnable-toolkit-remotelab-nightly**" (stopwatch icon)

-... and enter the IP and port of the robot in the small popup window and confirm the dialog.
+... and enter the IP and port (default: 9559) of the robot in the small popup window and confirm the dialog.

 Now, in another browser (Firefox) window or a new browser tab enter the following address into the address bar: